Trauma And Extremities Market

 -

-In March 2025, Orthofix secured regulatory clearance for its TrueLok Elevate Transverse Bone Transport system, aimed at improving outcomes in complex long‑bone trauma reconstruction.
+In March 2025, Orthofix obtained regulatory clearance for its TrueLok Elevate Transverse Bone Transport system, designed to improve outcomes in complex long-bone trauma reconstruction.

 -

-In October 2024, Johnson & Johnson MedTech launched its VOLT plating system, offering advanced implant stability and enhanced recovery support for extremity fracture treatments.
+In October 2024, Johnson & Johnson MedTech launched the VOLT plating system, providing advanced implant stability and supporting enhanced recovery in extremity fracture treatments.

-In this report, the Trauma and Extremities Market has been segmented by Type, Application, End-User and Geography.
+In this report, the Trauma And Extremities Market has been segmented by Product Type, Application, End User, and Geography.

 External Fixation Devices